gammaspire/f2p_starhunter_bot/README.md

     * will print words of forceful "encouragement" to press our leaders into allowing the scouters to unionize

 * $galaxy
-    * will output a image of a random nearby galaxy, with the image taken either from the Legacy Survey (http://legacysurvey.org/viewer) or SDSS (https://skyserver.sdss.org/dr16/en/home.aspx) depending on server availability
+    * will output a image of a random nearby galaxy, with the image taken either from the SDSS (https://skyserver.sdss.org/dr16/en/home.aspx) depending on server availability
-    * if both servers are offline, you will receive an arbitrary nature scene, courtesy of <picsum.photos>.
+    * if the SDSS server is offline, you will receive an arbitrary nature scene, courtesy of <picsum.photos>.
     * if you like a particular galaxy or have a favorite number, you can dictate the galaxy chosen by typing an integer after the command. leave blank otherwise!
         * Example usage: `$galaxy 559`

+* /snowball @username
+    * **SLASH COMMAND ONLY!**
+    * Hurl a wholesome insult to another user in the server
+        * Example usage: `/snowball @gammaspire`

 ## Notes